-&lt;sup>1 Keep in mind that one of the seven "s", which according to Vl.
-Gadzhev defines the phenomenon of "The Golden Orpheus" is precisely sea (Gadzhev, 2011: 9).
+&lt;sup>1 Keep in mind that one of the seven "s", which according to VI.
+Gadzhev defines the phenomenon of The Golden Orpheus is precisely sea (Гаджев, 2011: 9).

 &lt;sup>2 All the quoted songs of N. Yordanov are based on the publication Yordanov, Nedyalko.
-All my songs.
-Sofia: Labour and Right, 2002.
+Vsichki moi pesni [All my songs] (see Йорданов, 2002).

-The incident is an etiological account of the poet's birth.
-However, the general "strange language" adopted inspires an extraordinary number of creative spaces outside poetry.
-The diversity of N. Yordanov necessitates a classification, through which it becomes obvious that he is popular first of all as a poet and singer, and only then as a playwright, documentarist, memoirist, etc. It is not to say that literary contribution is measured by the pound, based on the amount of separate literary products a given genre or subgenre has put forward, but I am obliged to note that his poetry collections are now approaching their 50th anniversary - far more than his plays, for example, which are barely 23.
+The incident is an etiological account of the birth of the poet.
+However, the acquired general "strange language" has inspired an extraordinary number of creative spaces outside poetry.
+The diversity of N. Yordanov's works requires a hierarchical classification, through which it becomes obvious that he is popular first of all as a poet and singer, and only then as a playwright, documentarist, memoirist, etc. It is not to say that literary contribution is measured by the pound, based on the amount of separate literary products a given genre or subgenre has put forward, but I am obliged to note that the number of his poetry collections is now approaching 50 - far more than his plays, for example, which are "barely" 23.
 Not every collection is filled with new poems, but the sheer frequency of publication - 49 in the last 60 years - tells us that N. Yordanov feels comfortable in the poetic craft.
 His confession that "the stage is my home", from the song-poem of the same name, is more than an explanation of his love for the theatre, where he worked for more than 30 years (in Burgas, and later in Sofia).
 It is also an acknowledgement of the pleasure of performing in front of an audience.
-The simultaneous affinity for the poetic word and for the mass audience is reflected in N. Yordanov's the lyrics.
+The simultaneous affinity for the poetic word and mass popularity meet up in N. Yordanov's lyrics.

 The musician's creative process differs from that of the poet's.
-If the latter is somehow inherent, coming from within, unleashed by the baptism in the Black Sea, then the emergence of the musician is completely unprovoked.
-The mysterious genesis brings us again to N. Yordanov's childhood, when he recalls how on his way home from school he heard,through an open window, a melody on the radio which he later realized he could not only remember to perfection, but he could also reproduce it in notes.
-"And it turns out I can listen with notes.
-This is how I later began to compose my songs" (Yordanov, 2023: 136).
-Notes are a second-order sign system designed to decipher the source code, transferring primary auditory perception into secondary visual perception (cf. Barth, 1991: 48-49).
+If the latter is somehow inherent, coming from within, unleashed by the baptism in the Black Sea, the emergence of the musician is completely unprovoked.
+The mysterious genesis brings us again to N. Yordanov's childhood, when he recalls how on his way home from school he heard, through an open window, a melody on the radio which, he later realized, he could not only remember to perfection, but he could also write it down in notes.
+"And it turns out I can listen in notes.
+This is how I later began to compose my songs" (Йорданов, 2023: 136).
+Notes are a second-order sign system designed to decipher the source code, transferring primary auditory perception into secondary visual perception (cf. Барт, 1991: 48-49).
 The simultaneous overlay of the two disparate systems suggests the "I see music" metaphor - a phenomenon known as synesthesia.